arackaf/mongo-graphql-starter/README.md

 };
 ```

-Now tell mongo-graphql-starter to created your schema and resolvers, like this
+Now tell mongo-graphql-starter to create your schema and resolvers, like this

 ```javascript
 import { createGraphqlSchema } from "mongo-graphql-starter";